-A series of event related potential studies by Vogel, Luck and Shapiro (Luck, Vogel, & Shapiro, 1996; Vogel, Luck, & Shapiro, 1998), have shown that several stages of perceptual and semantic processing are unaffected by the AB.
-However, the P300 wave, which reflects the updating of information in working memory, was suppressed during the AB.
-These experiments further support the two-stage model of the AB by showing a qualitative difference in the neural processing that takes place inside and outside the AB, with a preservation of a first stage of processing and a complete disappearance of a second stage of processing during the blink period.
+A series of event-related potential studies by Vogel, Luck, and Shapiro (Luck, Vogel, & Shapiro, 1996; Vogel, Luck, & Shapiro, 1998) has shown that several stages of perceptual and semantic processing are unaffected by the AB.
+However, the P300 wave, which reflects the updating of information in working memory, is suppressed during the AB.
+These experiments further support the two-stage model of the AB by showing a qualitative difference in the neural processing that takes place inside and outside the AB, with preservation of a first stage of processing and complete disappearance of a second stage of processing during the blink period.

-The "neuronal global workspace" model (Dehaene et al., 1998) provides a neural account of the two stages described in psychological models of the AB.
-According to this theory, the first stage of processing would correspond to what has been called the "feed-forward sweep" (Lamme, 2003), where a stimulus is automatically processed by a series of brain areas activated sequentially in a bottom-up manner.
-The second stage would correspond to top-down amplification.
-On conscious trials, bottom-up and top-down inputs reinforce each other until a broad network of cerebral areas becomes ignited via long-distance connections.
+The global neuronal workspace model (Dehaene et al., 1998) provides a neural account of the two stages described in psychological models of the AB.
+According to this theory, the first stage of processing corresponds to what has been called the "feed-forward sweep" (Lamme, 2003), in which a stimulus is automatically processed by a series of brain areas activated sequentially in a bottom-up manner.
+The second stage corresponds to top-down amplification.
+On trials in which the stimulus is perceived consciously, bottom-up and top-down inputs reinforce each other until a broad network of cerebral areas becomes ignited via long-distance connections.
 The entry of the stimulus into this global workspace allows the maintenance of information and the flexibility of processing that characterize conscious perception.
-If, however, this first activation does not reach the dynamic threshold for self-amplification, activation is confined to a bottom-up transient and the stimulus cannot be consciously perceived.
-In this interpretation, the blink acts by cutting the top-down support for T2, because workspace neurons are temporarily occupied by coding T1.
-A neuronal network simulation of this model (Dehaene et al., 2003) was shown to be able to reproduce the results from experiment 1, including the all-or-none response of workspace neurons and the influence of the lag on the proportion of seen and unseen trials.
+If, however, this first activation does not reach the dynamic threshold for self-amplification, activation is confined to a bottom-up transient, and the stimulus cannot be consciously perceived.
+In this interpretation, the blink acts by cutting the top-down support for T2, because workspace neurons are temporarily occupied coding T1.
+A neuronal network simulation of this model (Dehaene et al., 2003) was able to reproduce the results from Experiment 1, including the all-ornone response of workspace neurons and the influence of lag on the proportion of trials in which T2 is seen and not seen.

 What determines whether a stimulus reaches the threshold for conscious access?
 It might be small stochastic differences in the first wave of activation or even in the baseline activity preceding the stimulus.
-Indeed, for threshold stimuli, the BOLD signal in V1 and the P100 wave were shown to be larger on seen trials than on unseen trials (Pins & Ffytche, 2003).
-Furthermore, a multiunit recording study in monkeys' primary visual cortex demonstrated that 100 ms prior to stimulus onset, neural response was already stronger for a subsequently reported stimulus than for a not-reported stimulus (Super, van der Togt, Spekreijse, & Lamme, 2003).
+Indeed, for threshold stimuli, the blood-oxygen-level-dependent (BOLD) signal in primary visual cortex and the P100 wave were shown to be larger on trials in which the stimulus was seen than on trials in which it was not seen (Pins & Ffytche, 2003).
+Furthermore, a multiunit recording study in monkeys demonstrated that 100 ms prior to stimulus onset, neural response in primary visual cortex was already stronger for a subsequently reported stimulus than for a not-reported stimulus (Super, van der Togt, Spekreijse, & Lamme, 2003).
 In the AB, stochastic differences in the time and effort spent to process T1 might determine the all-or-none perception of T2 (Marois, Chun, & Gore, 2000).